mward19/mward19.github.io/content/projects/My weird workflow/index.md

 {{< katex >}}

+My friends and family constantly remind me that the devices I use to interact with my computer are... weird.
+I suppose they're right.
+But every time they mention it, I can't help but express *why they're so great!* I get my work done faster, cheaper, and more comfortably than anyone else I know because of them.

 ## My weird tablet

 As a student in applied mathematics, I spend much of my time writing code, taking lecture notes, and working out proofs, all at breakneck speed.
 Many of my peers use \\(\LaTeX\\) to take notes and do homework.
 While I appreciate \\(\LaTeX\\) and often use it for formal write-ups, I don't love not being able to quickly draw diagrams, change colors, make up new notation on the fly, etc. Handwriting is infinitely flexible, and in my experience, much quicker when I'm trying to pump out my homework and move on.